SnirTaub/MySnake/README.md

 # MySnake
-A Simple Snake Game with some more features
+A Simple Snake Game with some more features developed with C# and WinForms.

 Instructions: